hotrodorm/hotrod/hotrod-project/docs/docs-5/dynamicsql/README.md

 ## 1. Using DynamicSQL

-DynamicSQL is a dependency included in the HotRod ORM that is automatically available for use if you are using HotRod.
+DynamicSQL is a dependency included in the HotRod ORM that is automatically available for use if you are using it.

 On the other hand, if you want to use DynamicSQL separatedly you can add the following Maven dependency to your project: